Frequently Asked Questions

 Can the AgingResearchBiobank carry out biospecimen processing or routine clinical analyses?

-No. The AgingResearchBiobank is not intended to serve as a clinical laboratory.
+The AgingResearchBiobank is not intended to serve as a clinical laboratory, but it can, when needed, conduct some specific laboratory testing such as tissue integrity testing.

 What types of materials are available?

-The list of studies and the associated biospecimens, images, and data available can be found at the Study Search page. (https://agingresearchbiobank.nia.nih.gov/studies/)
+The list of studies and the associated biospecimens, and data (including images) available can be found at the Study Search page. (https://agingresearchbiobank.nia.nih.gov/studies/)

 If my only goal is to use a dataset to demonstrate the statistical methodology and I do not plan to draw any scientific conclusions using the dataset, do I need to go through the IRB process?